 - 2 tablespoons chopped pecans

 - Preheat the oven to 350°F and lightly grease a 9-inch tart pan with a removable bottom.
 Set aside.

-- Add blueberries, honey or maple syrup, and tapioca starch to a medium bowl and toss until coated.
+- Add blueberries, maple syrup, and tapioca starch to a medium bowl and toss until coated.
 Set the blueberries aside while you make the crust.

 - Add the chopped pecans to the remaining crumble and sprinkle evenly over the top of the berries.